piyushstorm/NLP-Corpus/README.md

-# NLP Knowledge Artifact Repository — Week 1
+# NLP Knowledge Artifact Repository

 A structured, static-site repository of learning artifacts covering Week 1 NLP concepts: text preprocessing, feature engineering, language representation, and language models.
 Built as a plain HTML/CSS site so it can be published directly with **GitHub Pages** — no build step required.